-Section 1.5.2-4 of the Code generally requires a food for sale that consists of a GM food or has a GM food as an ingredient to be labelled as 'genetically modified', unless one of the exemptions listed in subsection 1.5.2-4(1) apply.
+Section 1.5.2-4 of the Code generally requires a food for sale that consists of a GM food or has a GM food as an ingredient to be labelled as 'genetically modified', unless one of the exemptions listed in that subsection apply.
 Where required, the label statement 'genetically modified' must be made in conjunction with the name of the GM food (subsection 1.5.2-4(2)).
-If the GM food is present in the food for sale as an ingredient, food additive or processing aid, then the required statement may be included in the statement of ingredients (subsection 1.5.2-4(3)).
+If the GM food is present in the food for sale as an ingredient, food additive or processing aid, then the 'genetically modified' statement may be included in the statement of ingredients (subsection 1.5.2-4(3)).